 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 If your child receives school discipline, should parents respond or do anything?
 What if it is only a minor student punishment?
 Does responding to suspensions or detentions really matter?
 Yes.

 California law gives parents the legal right to provide a response to “any disciplinary action,” which will become part of the student’s official school records.
 Parents should take advantage of this important parent right to insert the truth into a student’s files.

 Why SHOULD Parents Care About Correct School Discipline Records?

-California Legislators Gave Parents The Right to Respond to Student Discipline
+California Legislators Gave Parents the Right to Respond to Student Discipline

 Whenever there is included in any pupil record information concerning any disciplinary action taken by school district personnel in connection with the pupil, the school district maintaining such record or records shall allow the pupil’s parent to include in such pupil record a written statement or response concerning the disciplinary action.

-Most Parents Don’t Know About or Exercise the Right to Respond to Student Discipline
+Most Parents Don’t Respond to Student Discipline

-Parents legal right to respond to student discipline, and Education Code 49072 are not often exercised.
+This legal right is not often exercised.
 Most parents would never know about this code section or the power it gives them.
-But they should.
-Parents often think they are just stuck with whatever a school chooses to write.
-Not true.
+Unfortunately, parents often think they are just stuck with whatever a school chooses to write.
+Not true in California.

-How to Exercise the Parent’s Right to Respond to Student Discipline
+How to Respond to Student Discipline

 What If a School Won’t Insert a Parent Statement?